elianalf/RL_PROJECT/README.md

 2)Go to /smartwarehouse_opencv/launch/identify_boxes.launch and change the value of the parameter "set_RGB" to TRUE and launch it.
 $ roslaunch smartwarehouse_opencv identify_boxes.launch

-3)Define the desired range of rgb values and change them into the identify_boxes.launch.
+3)Define the desired ranges of rgb values and change them into the identify_boxes.launch.
 Then change the value of the parameter "set_RGB" to FALSE and launch it again as step 2).
 Finally execute from step 4) onwards of the following steps.
 ```
 ```
 If the user doesn't need to tune the rgb values, he/she can follow this step.